authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 display for each BIMI-validated message.
 There are multiple ways to accomplish this, for example:

-* In its most basic setup, a BIMI-capable MUA could retrieve that image file directly from the site specified in the BIMI record.
+* In its most basic setup, a BIMI-capable MUA could retrieve the image file directly from the site specified in the BIMI-Location header.

+* A BIMI capable MTA will add a header containing the Base64 encoded SVG of the image file.
+  The MUA can use this header to retrieve the already validated image file for display.
+This is the recommended method of image retrieval as the work of retrieval and validation has already been done by the MTA.

 * Other providers may choose to cache the associated images in a local store which could be used as the BIMI resource address in the headers of a BIMI-approved message in a sort of proxy configuration.